michelle-miller/virtual-agent/how-it-works.md

 | Spanish | [details](/docs/services/virtual-agent/capabilities_list_general_es.html) | [details](/docs/services/virtual-agent/capabilities_list_energy_es.html) | [details](/docs/services/virtual-agent/capabilities_list_banking_es.html) | [details](/docs/services/virtual-agent/capabilities_list_telco_es.html) | n/a* |

 *n/a means currently not available

+Scroll to the right to see details for the **Customer Service for Insurance** capability pack.
+{: tip}

 If the core capabilities do not address a common goal that your customers have, then you can add your own capabilities to supplement those provided in a pack.
 For example, if you own a bakery, your customers might often ask about the cupcake flavors that you offer.
 You can add a *Cupcake menu* capability to handle such questions.
 See [Adding your own capabilities](add-custom-capabilities.html) for more information.